-Life may not be a fairy tale, full of daily elaborate outfits, freshly baked pies, and friendly woodland creatures, but you can still make your home feel like a fantasy retreat.
-That's the idea behind cottagecore, a decor trend that has risen in popularity over the past couple of years, driven in large part by creators on Tiktok and Instagram.
-This aesthetic is all about living slowly, displaying handcrafted goods like knitted quilts and woven baskets, embracing the changing seasons, and celebrating pretty things like floral prints and lace.
+Life may not be a fairy tale full of elaborate outfits, freshly baked pies, and friendly woodland creatures, but you can still make your home feel like a fantasy retreat.
+That's the idea behind cottagecore, a decor trend that has risen in popularity over the past couple of years driven in large part by creators on social media platforms like TikTok and Instagram.
+This aesthetic is all about living slowly; displaying handcrafted goods, like small figurines and knitted quilts; embracing the changing seasons; and celebrating pretty things, like floral prints and lace.

 Video of the Day